jvalcher/find_my_reps/README.md

 # Find my representatives

-See federal, state, city, and local political representatives for any U.S. address
+*See federal, state, city, and local political representatives for any U.S. address*<br>
+**Note:** This site doesn't use an image API.
+It uses Selenium to scrape Base64 images individually from a Google Images query, so they take longer to load.<br>

 ### [Live demo 🔗](https://jeffvalcher.com/reps)

 ## Screenshots